 At the request of the university, certain public and private charitable 501(c)(3) non-profit organizations provided partial funding for the sequencing and related bioinformatics costs associated with the project.
 The Company's Chairman and CEO serves as the CEO and a member of the board of directors of each of the non-profit organizations and by virtue of these positions he may have influence or control over these organizations.
 The university was not contractually or otherwise required to use the Company's molecular profiling solutions or any of the Company's other products or services as part of the charitable gift, however, the university did not have a requirement to order or pay for the services unless it first received private donor funding for the project.
-As a result, the Company's chairman and CEO.
-During the three and nine months ended September 30, 2016, \$1,800 and \$3,420, respectively, was recorded as a deemed capital contribution within members' equity.
-During the three and nine months ended September 30, 2016, \$1,800 and \$3,420, respectively, was recorded as a deemed capital contribution within members' equity.
-During the three and nine months ended September 30, 2016, \$1,800 and \$3,420, respectively, was recorded as a deemed capital contribution within members' equity.
-During the three and nine months ended September 30, 2016, \$1,800 and \$2,052 of costs, respectively, were recorded as other services cost of revenue related to the service performed.
-During the three and nine months ended September 30, 2015, \$2,580 and \$2,874, respectively of costs were recognized as other services cost of revenue related to the service performed.
+As a result, the Company does not classify the fees related to this project as revenue but instead classifies the amounts as deemed capital contributions from the Company's Chairman and CEO.
+During the three and nine months ended September 30, 2016 , \$1,800 and \$3,420 , respectively, was recorded as a deemed capital contribution within members' equity or stockholders' equity.
+During the three and nine months ended September 30, 2016 , \$1,800 and \$3,420 , respectively, was recorded as a deemed capital contribution within members' equity or stockholders' equity.
+During the three and nine months ended September 30, 2016 , \$1,080 and \$2,052 of costs, respectively, were recorded as other services cost of revenue related to the service performed.
+During the three and nine months ended September 30, 2016 , \$1,080 and \$2,052 of costs, respectively, \$2,580 and \$2,874 , respectively of costs were recognized as other services cost of revenue related to the service performed.